santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Internal-Subscription-Management.md

 2. Submit AIR Registration but require Cost Center

 [aka.ms/servicetree](http://aka.ms/servicetree): Use Service Tree to model organizations, services and offerings as a single source of truth with associated metadata and dependencies
-[aka.ms/airs](http://aka.ms/airs): Azure Internal Azure Subscription note, per Sateesh, we will access to gov subscription to repro some scenarios
+[aka.ms/airs](http://aka.ms/airs):  Azure Internal Registration System note, per Sateesh, we will access to gov subscription to repro some scenarios

 email which initiated: